 Short circuit current rating (SCCR)

-The maximum symmetrical fault current that the device can withstand without causing any functional hazard is called short circuit current rating.
+The maximum symmetrical fault current that the device can withstand without causing any functional hazard is called a short circuit current rating.

 Impulse current (Iimp)